 LinkedIn is a networking application for when you’re employed and unemployed.
 In other words, it was developed to help businesses create partnerships, developed soft leads, reach a broader channel.
 These are the people who are using it correctly.

 Job seekers who use it only when they need a job are missing the boat.
-Their opportunity to network is when they’re networking.
+Their opportunity to network is when they’re working.
 It’s a full-time endeavor until you retire, or until something better comes along.
-What more can be said.
+What more can be said?

 7. You’re not embracing change